 Right to Request Deletion of Personal Information

-If you are a California resident, you have the right to request that we delete the Personal Information about you that we have collected.
-However, per the CCPA, we are not required to comply with a request to delete if it is necessary for us to maintain the Personal Information in order to, for example, complete a transaction, detect security incidents, comply with a legal obligation, or otherwise use the Personal Information, internally, in a lawful manner that is compatible with the context in which you provided the information.
+If you are a California resident, you have the right, subject to certain exceptions under the CCPA and other applicable laws and regulations, to request that we delete the Personal Information about you that we have collected.
+Under the CCPA, we are not required to comply with a request to delete if it is necessary for us to maintain the Personal Information in order to, for example, complete a transaction, detect security incidents, comply with a legal obligation, or otherwise use the Personal Information, internally, in a lawful manner that is compatible with the context in which you provided the information.

-How to Submit a Request to Know or Delete
+How to Submit a Request to Know, Access or Delete

-You may submit a request to know or delete via a web form available here or by calling us toll-free at 1-800-731-2265.
+You may submit a request to know, access or delete via a web form available here or by calling us toll-free at 1-800-731-2265.

 If you submit a request to delete online, you may be asked to confirm separately that you want your Personal Information deleted.